pippinbarr/lets-play-ancient-greek-punishment-the-twine/process/closing-statement.md

 - Zeno
   - Additive infinity*
+  - Flawed in terms of an inevitable overflow?
+Is there one?
+Is there a string limit?
+A webpage limit?
+The fact I don't know is the problem?
   - Most complex code underlying it
   - Still premised on a specific macro, but significantly more fiddly
   - (Maybe it's worth showing the code for each?)